 There are three categories of online cataloging activity.

-For information on determining whether an existing bibliographic record matches an item to be cataloged versus the need to create a new bibliographic record, see chapter 4, When to Input a New Record.
+For information on determining whether an existing bibliographic record matches a resource to be cataloged versus the need to create a new bibliographic record, see chapter 4, When to Input a New Record.

 For information about correcting existing bibliographic records, see chapter 5, Quality Assurance.